xwshiba/twitter-sentiment-analysis/README.md

 * Defining re-usable functions that take in parameters and return data
 * Programmatically processing, filtering, and organizing textual data
 * Accessing a public data API
-* Analyzing, interpreting, and visualizing data with _SciPy, Pandas, Bokeh, Matplotlib_.
+* Analyzing, interpreting, and visualizing data with __SciPy, Pandas, Bokeh, Matplotlib__.

 ### Instructions
 1. Clone this repository.
-2. Download Twitter Data using _"twitter_stream.py"_ file in the terminal.
+2. Download Twitter Data using __"twitter_stream.py"__ file in the terminal.
 Rember to input your own token.
-3. Save the data printed in the terminal to .txt files, and put it in the _"data"_ folder.
+3. Save the data printed in the terminal to .txt files, and put it in the __"data"__ folder.
 Notice the original 3 .txt files are there for illustration purpose.
-4.
+4. Use Jupyter Notebook to open the __"Tweet_Sentiments_Analysis.ipynb"__.
+I have provided several data analysis and visualization strategies for your reference.
+5. Feel free to explore on your own researches and enjoy.

+Please feel free to reach out to me if you have any suggestions.

 _Based on assignments by Joel Ross, John DeNero, Aditi Muralidharan, et al., and Bill Howe._